-When trying to find his mother, Parsifal found Blanche Fleur (white flower).
+Parsifal found Blanche Fleur (white flower) when trying to find his mother.
 This symbolises becoming aware of one’s highest motivation in life, stumbling across purpose and meaning when looking for something else.
-The archetype of Blanche Fleur is the fair lady and carrier of inspiration.
-The very core of heroic action.
-The mother search led to inspiration elsewhere.
-Jung called Blanche Fleur the Anima.
-The fountain of life in the heart of man.
+The archetype of Blanche Fleur is the fair lady and carrier of inspiration – the very core of heroic action.
+The mother’s search led to inspiration elsewhere.
+Jung called Blanche Fleur the Anima – the fountain of life in the heart of man.

-Parsifal refuses to kill the second in command and later, the commander.
-This shows the beginning of adding fellowship to the knights of the round table.
-This myth is showing the conscious manoeuvre of unconscious masculine energy into the centre of one’s personality.
+Parsifal refuses to kill the second in command and, later, the commander.
+This is the beginning of adding fellowship to the knights of the round table.
+This myth shows the conscious manoeuvre of unconscious masculine energy into the centre of one’s personality.

-Upon leaving Blanche Fleur, Parsifal travelled for a while and found a man in a boat fishing (The Fisher King) and asked if there was a place to spend the night.
+Upon leaving Blanche Fleur, Parsifal travelled for a while, found a man in a boat fishing (The Fisher King), and asked if there was a place to spend the night.
 The man replied, “Just go down the road a little way, turn left, across the drawbridge.”
 Parsifal followed these directions and found the castle.

 Grail Castle and The Fisher King

-The drawbridge slammed shut as he reached the other side, clipping the back hooves of his horse. – This is showing that it isn’t easy and takes courage to enter the Grail Castle.
+The drawbridge slammed shut as he reached the other side, clipping the back hooves of his horse. – This shows that it isn’t easy and takes courage to enter the Grail Castle.

-On his first visit to the Grail Castle, we see a couple of interesting references.
+We see some interesting references on his first visit to the Grail Castle.
 The Fisher King did not drink from The Holy Grail, referring that he (his wound) was not yet healed.
-Parsifal also forgot to ask the critical question ‘Whom does the Grail serve?’, showing he was not ready to heal.
+Parsifal also forgot to ask the critical question, ‘Whom does the Grail serve?’ showing he was not ready to heal.
 There still lay a healing journey ahead.

 Parsifal The Name

-Parsifal then went back to Arthur’s court after being asked by a knight of the court.
+Parsifal then returned to Arthur’s court after being asked by a knight of the court.
 A hideous damsel appeared, which represents doubt and despair in the psyche.
 This doubt and despair remind Parsifal of all his stupidities and his biggest one – Not asking ‘whom does the Grail serve?’ at the Grail Castle.
-Parsifal was humbled, and it inspired him to find the Grail Castle once again.
+Parsifal was humbled, inspiring him to find the Grail Castle again.
 This shows how despair can enthusiastically drive a man to find himself.

-The original myth ends here, perhaps leaving it to the reader’s mind to finish the story.
+The original myth ends here, perhaps leaving the reader’s mind to finish the story.

-Many of the continued stories say that Parsifal revisited the Grail Castle and asked the question ‘whom does the Grail serve?’.
-This then healed the Fisher King’s wound and the land turned peaceful once again.
-A logical conclusion.
+Many of the continued stories say that Parsifal revisited the Grail Castle and asked, ‘ whom does the Grail serve?’.
+This healed the Fisher King’s wound, and the land turned peaceful – a logical conclusion.

 ‘Who does the grail serve’ represents the humility to shift life’s ambition from the ego to the Self /God.
-In the myth, when he asks this, the Fisher King is healed.
+In the myth, the Fisher King is healed when he asks this.

-The object of life is to serve the ‘Grail’ / God.
-Humbling and it removes the notion that we are living life for our happiness as an end goal.
+The object of life is to serve the ‘Grail’ / God, which is humbling and removes the notion that we are living life for our happiness as an end goal.

 Many myths put the cure to our ills in the fool.
 The Fisher King is healed when an innocent fool asks a specific question.
-The legend is showing us that a naive part of oneself is where the healing takes place.
+The legend shows us that healing occurs in a naive part of oneself.

 A man must accept that looking foolish and innocent can cure him.
 The inner fool is the only one who can touch his wound.